9 Things To Do in Uluwatu, Bali 9 Things To Do in Uluwatu, Bali

 things to do uluwatu

-Single Fin: The most low key (not on the beach but a view from the cliffs).
+Single Fin: The most low-key (not on the beach but a view from the cliffs).
 It’s the most popular in Uluwatu, probably because it also has a pool.
-Sundays are usually the busiest when they organize parties with live DJ sets.
+Sundays are usually the busiest, as they host parties with live DJ sets.

 ulu cliff house

 El Kabron: Nearby Dreamland beach, pool, live music, but very pricey drinks.
-It has a more luxury feel, so it wasn’t our favorite for that reason.
+It has a more luxurious feel, so it wasn’t our favorite for that reason.ย

 See the spectacular coastline of Uluwatu from high up in the sky during sunset time.
 Daily flights take off from the cliff at Nyang-Nyang Beach.
 You’ll touch down at the beach after, where you can grab a drink.
 Just a reminder: wearing flip-flops is not allowed :-)

-Uluwatu is surfing.
-Surfers from all over the world come to surf on world-class surf breaks.
-These are all breaks for experienced surfers, but you can find easier waves at Dreamland or Padang Padang Beach.
+There’s no doubt that Uluwatu is for surfing.
+Surfers from all over the world come here for the world-class surf breaks.
+It’s mainly a spot for experienced surfers, but we found easier waves at Dreamland or Padang Padang Beach.

 things to do uluwatu surfing